Best Of19 min read

 Try ClickUp

-ClickUp's pitch is "one app to replace them all," and honestly?
-They're not entirely wrong.
-The platform packs an almost absurd amount of functionality into its free tier: unlimited tasks, 100MB storage, time tracking, Gantt charts, goals, and basic reporting.
-For a small nonprofit with no software budget, ClickUp's free plan is probably the most capable free offering in the entire category.
+ClickUp pitches itself as "one app to replace them all," and they're mostly right.
+The platform packs an almost ridiculous amount of functionality into its free tier: unlimited tasks, 100MB storage, time tracking, Gantt charts, goals, and basic reporting.
+For a small nonprofit with zero software budget, ClickUp's free plan is probably the most powerful free offering you'll find in this space.

-The paid plan at $5/user/month (Unlimited tier) adds unlimited storage, integrations, and dashboards — and ClickUp does offer nonprofit discounts on top of that.
-It's worth contacting their sales team directly rather than just buying online.
+The paid Unlimited plan at $5/user/month adds unlimited storage, integrations, and dashboards.
+ClickUp does offer nonprofit discounts on top of that—just reach out to their sales team directly rather than buying online.

-One caveat worth saying out loud: ClickUp has a feature-overload problem.
-I've seen nonprofit teams spend two weeks configuring their "perfect" ClickUp workspace and then abandon it because it became its own full-time job to maintain.
+One thing worth being honest about: ClickUp has a feature overload problem.
+I've watched nonprofit teams spend two weeks building their "perfect" ClickUp workspace and then abandon it because maintaining it became a full-time job.
 Start simple.
-Use maybe 30% of what it offers and build from there.
+Use maybe 30% of what's available and build from there.

 Key Features: